electrode-io/electrode-native/docs/overview/contributing.md

-# Contributing to Electrode React Native
+# Contributing to Electrode Native

-There are a few different ways you can contribute to Electrode React Native:
+There are a few different ways you can contribute to Electrode Native:

-- As a user of Electrode React Native, if you face any issue with the platform, you can open a [new issue].
+- As a user of Electrode Native, if you face any issue with the platform, you can open a [new issue].

 - While reading the documentation, if you notice any typo (even minor), any misleading or wrong information or even missing content, you can edit the documentation and issue a Pull Request.
 Thanks to GitHub, this process can entirely be done online without even having to fork the repository on your workstation.

 - If you want to suggest a new feature, or an improvement for an existing one, you can just create a [new issue].
 We will create labels over time to easily classify issues.

-- In case you'd like to use a native module that is not currently supported by Electrode React Native, you can contribute a plugin configuration in the master Manifest to bring support of this native module for the community.
+- In case you'd like to use a native module that is not currently supported by Electrode Native, you can contribute a plugin configuration in the master Manifest to bring support of this native module for the community.
 Check the documentation on [reusing existing native modules](https://electrode.gitbooks.io/electrode-native/content/platform-parts/manifest.html#reusing-exiting-native-modules) for more information.

 - By taking care of an [open issue].
 For this you'll have to setup your workstation accordingly to be able to work on the platform code, as explained below.

-- You can also contribute to the [Electrode React Native Bridge](https://github.com/electrode-io/react-native-electrode-bridge) library.
+- You can also contribute to the [Electrode Native Bridge](https://github.com/electrode-io/react-native-electrode-bridge) library.

-## Electrode React Native development setup
+## Electrode Native development setup

-If you want to contribute some code to the platform, you'll first need to setup a development environment to work on Electrode React Native.
+If you want to contribute some code to the platform, you'll first need to setup a development environment to work on Electrode Native.

 It's actually quite easy to start working on the platform.